 You will enter through a special door in Paradise for those who oft use this remembrance.

 You will get protection from Allah’s punishment.
 In Surah Nuh, ayah 10-12, Allah relates the story of Prophet Nuh and how he instructed his people to seek Allah’s forgiveness.
-If they would just say “astagfirullah,” Allah would sent them rain in abundance, and increase their wealth and sons, and give them gardens and rivers in Paradise.
+If they would just say “astagfirullah,” Allah would send them rain in abundance, and increase their wealth and children, and give them gardens and rivers in Paradise.

 When you recite this verse before you go to sleep, Allah sends a guardian to you and no shaytan will come to you until morning.
 Those who read this after each salah shall enter Paradise.